demedos/sudo-win/README.md

 ## How it works

-The sudo command works by launching a powershell command which closes the current cmd window and opens a new elevated one preserving the active directory in use
+The sudo command works by launching a powershell command which closes the current cmd window and opens a new elevated one preserving the active directory

 ## Tip